reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 ## Controlled substances

-For drugs that may be abused as anesthetics or used to commit suicide, the Ministry of Health and Welfare defines them as potent drugs, poisons, indicated drugs, designated pharmaceuticals, etc., and does not allow the general public to obtain them.
+For drugs that may be abused as recreational drugs or used to commit suicide, the Ministry of Health and Welfare defines them as potent drugs, poisons, indicated drugs, designated pharmaceuticals, etc., and does not allow the general public to obtain them.
 What I want to introduce here are these "restricted pharmaceuticals".
 Just because it's not easy to obtain doesn't mean it's impossible to get.
 Maybe someone already has a prescription, so I'm introducing it here.

 [Translator's note: As the levels of control differs by locale and time, I did not translate the level of control given in the book, which is only true for Japan in 1990s.
 Check your local laws and regulations.]